 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.

 Couscous is a healthy grain that can be substituted for rice and pasta.
-The granules are small enough to cook quickly, which means they will retain more of their nutrients than larger grains like brown rice or quinoa.
-It’s also gluten-free!
-However, couscous is not as rich in fiber as other whole grains like brown rice or quinoa.
+The granules are small enough to cook quickly, which means they will retain more of their nutrients than larger grains like brown rice or quinoa, although it is not as rich in fiber as other whole grains like brown rice or quinoa.

 How To Cook Couscous